Tenant / Community Opportunity to Purchase

 Tenant or community opportunity-to-purchase policies are an emerging solution to preserve affordable housing.
 Local and state governments across the country are exploring how to tailor these policies, in conjunction with other strategies to build community wealth and prevent displacement.

 • In 2020, Chicago passed the Woodlawn Housing Preservation ordinance as a strategy to preserve affordable housing and protect residents of the Woodlawn neighborhood from being displaced by gentrification that has been accelerating in the area.
 One of the components of the policy is that it creates a right of first refusal pilot program, requiring the owner of a building with 10 or more units to give tenants an exclusive opportunity to make an offer on the property before it is sold.
 Tenants would have a 90-day period to form a tenant’s association and enter into an agreement with a non-profit affordable housing developer to purchase the building and maintain it as affordable.
-The Right of First Refusal has not yet been exercised through the program.
+In 2025, the city also launched the “Tenant Opportunity to Purchase Block (606) District Pilot Program,” which would allow tenants to exercise the right of first refusal in the 606 District.
+The Right of First Refusal has not yet been exercised through these programs.
 PolicyLink will continue to monitor progress on this program and provide updates.

 Related Toolsmanualrectangular